What Programming Language Should I Learn First?

 Apply Today and get started toward a new career in coding.

-Disclaimer: The information in this blog is current as of 16 September 2022.
+Disclaimer: The information in this blog is current as of September 16, 2022.
 Current policies, offerings, procedures, and programs may differ.
-For up-to-date information visit FlatironSchool.com.